African Development Bank

 Grant in 2021

-EthSwitch is a company fully owned by all banks in Ethiopia, operating a shared infrastructure to facilitate e-payments.
-It offers affordable, secure, and efficient services such as electronic retail payment switching and clearing, central card printing, and dispute management.
-By leveraging advanced technology and skilled professionals, EthSwitch aims to modernize Ethiopia's payment system, increase accessibility to financial services, and foster cooperation among member financial institutions.
+EthSwitch is a company owned by all banks in Ethiopia, operating a shared infrastructure to facilitate e-payments.
+It offers services such as electronic retail payment switching and clearing, central card printing, and dispute management.
+By leveraging advanced technology and skilled professionals, EthSwitch aims to modernize Ethiopia's payment system, making financial services more accessible and affordable.
+It achieves this by fostering cooperation among member financial institutions, enhancing shared services, and boosting internal capacity.

 SunCulture